zenyd/mpv-scripts/README.md

 Sensible defaults have been set, but if you want to change the `lookahead` value take care to not set it larger than what the buffers can provide.
 This applies to embedded subtitles and not external.

+**skipmode:**
+There is an alternative speedup mode called 'skipmode'.
+In this mode the video doesn't speed up, but it gets skipped till the next subtitle.
+It can be configured to skip directly to the next subtitle or in steps.
+To enable skipmode set `skipmode = true` and to enable direct skip set `directskip = true`.

 Key Bind|Effect
 --------|------
 `ctrl + j`|Toggle script on/off